California Licensees FAQs

 - Writing instructional materials for any continuing education program, which meets the requirements of Regulation sections 88(a)(1), 88.1, and 88.2.

 - Writing questions for the Uniform Certified Public Accountant Examination.

 Do I need to report for peer review?

 Section 45 of the CBA Regulations requires firms, including sole proprietorships, to report peer review information at the time of license renewal.
 CPAs/PAs practicing as sole proprietors are required to report to the CBA peer review information as required on the Peer Review Reporting Form (commonly known as the PR-1 Form) at the time of license renewal.
 Although not all sole proprietors are required to undergo peer review, all sole proprietors must report peer review information to the CBA by completing and submitting the PR-1 Form with their license renewal application.
 The CBA will include the PR-1 Form with the license renewal package.
 The PR-1 form can be found on the CBA Website

 Am I subject to fingerprinting?

-Licensees renewing in an active license status who either have not been previously fingerprinted, or for whom no electronic fingerprint records exist in the Department of Justice's criminal offender record identification database, will, under the new requirements, be required to undergo the fingerprint process as a condition of license renewal.
-If you are required to obtain fingerprints, you will receive a notification from the CBA approximately 90 days prior to your license renewal.
+Licensees renewing in an active license status who either have not been previously fingerprinted, or for whom no electronic fingerprint records exist in the Department of Justice's criminal offender record identification database, will be required to undergo the fingerprint process as a condition of license renewal.
+Licensees who have renewed their license in an active status after January 1, 2014 have likely already met the requirement to submit fingerprints.
+If you are required to obtain fingerprints, you will receive a notification from the CBA informing you how to complete the process and all necessary forms.
 Licensees actively serving in the United States military are exempt from this requirement.
 Additional information regarding this requirement can be found on the Fingerprinting FAQs webpage.